marcelcastrobr/AWS_solution_architect/networking/Route53.markdown

 - **Outbound Resolver** endpoints allow DNS queries from your VPC to your on-premises network or another VPC.
 - **Resolver rules** enable you to create one forwarding rule for each domain name and specify the name of the domain for which you want to forward DNS queries from your VPC to an on-premises DNS resolver and from your on-premises to your VPC.
 Rules are applied directly to your VPC and can be shared across multiple accounts.

-Inbound resolver and outbound resolver supports 10.000 queries oer second per IP address.
+Inbound resolver and outbound resolver supports 10.000 queries per second per IP address.

 The  diagram below shows hybrid DNS resolution with Resolver endpoints.
 Note that the diagram is simplified to show only one Availability Zone (Ref.
 [What is Amazon Route 53 Resolver?](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/resolver.html)).